 Talk to Your Doctor about Menopause: Most Women Don’t

 More often than not, women see their primary care doctor for an annual checkup but don’t discuss menopause symptoms like night sweats or vaginal dryness because it could be an awkward conversation, or you might assume the symptoms will just go away.
 For some women, menopause symptoms will eventually end.
-However, talking to your doctor about your concerns is important, Moreno said, because your doctor may recommend treatments that can help you find relief in the meantime.
+However, talking to your doctor about your concerns is important because your doctor may recommend treatments that can help you find relief in the meantime.
 Or, they may suggest testing to confirm you aren’t dealing with a more serious concern.

 If you’re uncomfortable talking with your doctor about these personal symptoms or you aren’t satisfied with your doctor’s answers to your questions about menopause, consider seeking out a menopause specialist.
 These ob-gyn providers bring an additional level of expertise to your care.
 The North American Menopause Society certifies menopause practitioners who have undergone advanced training, and Duke employs three of just 25 gynecologists in North Carolina with this menopause certification.

 During your visit, our menopause specialists may ask questions to better understand how your menopause symptoms are affecting your quality of life.
 They will determine whether you may benefit from additional testing or treatment.